-The legendary sword in the stone, often linked to king Arthur’s legend, does exist.
-Not in Avalon, of course, but in Italy.
-One can see it in the Montesiepi chapel, near Saint Galgano Abbey in Chiusdino, in Tuscany.
+The legendary sword in the stone, often linked to King Arthur, does exist.
+Not in Avalon though, but in Italy.
+The sword is on display in the Montesiepi Chapel, near the Abbey of San Galgano in Chiusdino, Tuscany.

 While the sword was considered a fake for years, recent studies examined the sword and the hands, and the dating results as well as metal and style of the sword all are consistent with the late 1100s - early 1200s.
-This may mean that the story on which the English sword and the stone is based on originated with Guidotti in Italy.
+This may mean that the story of Excalibur in the stone originated with Guidotti in Italy.

-These days the sword is protected by a Perspex screen to protect it from the attempts to remove it from the stone, one of which resulted in the sword being broken.
-So if the true-born king of England does indeed comes along he had better also be able to break through plastic, as well as remove the sword from the stone.
+These days the sword is protected by a Perspex screen, not just a pair of disembodied hands.
+If the true-born king of England does indeed comes along, he had better also be able to break through industrial plastic as well as pull the sword from the stone.